 Check Application Deadlines

-Obtain and complete the UH System Application Form
+Complete the UH System Application Form online

 All University of Hawai'i campuses use the same System Application Form for undergraduate enrollment, however, applications are submitted to and processed by each individual campus.